micmejia/bible-dump/AMPC/2 Timothy/2 Tim 3.md

-Now just as [^a]Jannes and Jambres were hostile to _and_ resisted Moses, so these men also are hostile to _and_ oppose the Truth.
+Now just as Jannes and Jambres were hostile to _and_ resisted Moses, so these men also are hostile to _and_ oppose the Truth.
 They have depraved _and_ distorted minds, and are reprobate _and_ counterfeit _and_ to be rejected as far as the faith is concerned.